jax-ml/jax/docs/user_guides.rst

 .. _user-guides:

-User guides are deeper dives into particular topics within JAX that become relevant as your JAX project matures into a larger or deployed codebases.
+User guides are deeper dives into particular topics within JAX that become relevant as your JAX project matures into larger or deployed codebases.

 Debugging and Performance